seanjkanderson/seanjkanderson.github.io/_pages/about.md

 ---
 How do I pass the time?
 ------
 I graduated with a B.S. in energy engineering from U.C.
 Berkeley.
-I specialized in controls engineering but also enjoy heat transfer and fluid mechanics.
-I'm always trying to learn more whether it's about differential dynamic programming, a blank spot on the far reaches of a map, or the people around me.
-My current interests include:
-* Stochastic optimization and control
-* Quantitative finance
-* iLQR and DDP
-* Active estimation
+I got my M.S. in Electrical and Computer Engineering with an emphasis in controls and machine learning at U.C.
+Santa Barbara.
+Now I'm working on a PhD in controls and optimization.

 ![picture alt](/images/wonder_valley.jpg)